Custodial accounts: Invest for your kids

 Custodial accounts are a type of investment account set up by an adult for the benefit of a minor.
 The minor owns the account, but the assets in the account are controlled by the custodian until the minor becomes an adult.
 For most states, this is 18 or 21, but some states allow the transferor to stipulate that the minor can’t take ownership of the account until age 25.

+A custodial account is a form of a fiduciary relationship, where the adult is expected to place the needs and interests of the minor in front of their own.
 There are several types of custodial accounts, but the most common are UGMA accounts, UTMA accounts and custodial IRAs.

 3 types of custodial accounts